mharrisb1/csprimer/modules/varint/README.md

 - unsigned integers contains the set of [natural numbers](https://en.wikipedia.org/wiki/Natural_number) ($\mathbb{N}$)
 - signed integers contains the set of [integers](https://en.wikipedia.org/wiki/Integer) ($\mathbb{Z}$)

+Because computers need to work with discrete chunks of data we need to usually[^1] deal with sized integers so for example a 4-bit unsigned integer (not usually something that is supported) could represent any natural number from [0, 15].
+For example, you would have something like `0101` which would represent 5.

+When dealing with *signed* integers, the most significant bit will either be a 0 for positive integers or 1 for negative integers.
+So, again if we used a size of 4-bits we could represent any number from [-7, 7].
+For example, if you had something like `1001`, that would be equal to -1.

+[^1] Some programming languages like Python support variable size integers.

 ### What does it mean for a value to be a certain number of bit?